Global Change Fellowships

 Camilo Alfonso

-Camilo's research investigates the relationship between stress hormones and fitness in tropical birds with polygynous mating systems.
-The purpose of his research is to address if habitat degradation is a possible cause for the decreasing of bird populations, which are topics framed in the IGC goals.
+Camilo's research investigated the relationship between stress hormones and fitness in tropical birds with polygynous mating systems.
+The purpose of his research was to address if habitat degradation is a possible cause for the decreasing of bird populations, which are topics framed in the IGC goals.
 As an IGC fellow, Camilo hopes to interact with researchers from other fields to improve his communication skills, so his research has a broader impact in the public since he is aware enacting changes based only on scientific results are impossible.

 Advised by Dr. Ignacio Moore